awsdocs/aws-parallelcluster-user-guide/doc_source/processes.md

 # AWS ParallelCluster processes<a name="processes"></a>

 This section applies only to HPC clusters that are deployed with one of the supported traditional job schedulers \(SGE, Slurm, or Torque\)\.
-When used with these schedulers, AWS ParallelCluster manages the compute node provisioning and removal by interacting with both the Auto Scaling group and the underlying job scheduler\.
+When used with these schedulers, AWS ParallelCluster manages compute node provisioning and removal by interacting with both the Auto Scaling group and the underlying job scheduler\.

 For HPC clusters that are based on AWS Batch, AWS ParallelCluster relies on the capabilities provided by the AWS Batch for the compute node management\.